Degrees and Programs Offered

 The minimum requirements for a degree in the College of Human Environmental Sciences at The University of Alabama are:

-- A minimum of 120 earned semester credit hours, including all University Core Curriculum requirements and the human environmental sciences core courses (HES 310 Issues Human Envir Sciences for all students and HES 100 Freshman Compass Human Env Sci for new freshmen on campus HES 103 Distance Compass HES for new online freshman).
+- A minimum of 120 earned semester credit hours, including all University Core Curriculum requirements and the human environmental sciences core courses (HES 100 Freshman Compass Human Env Sci for new freshmen on campus or HES 103 Distance Compass HES for new online freshmen.
+HES 310 is still required for degrees in Consumer Sciences, Human Development & Family Studies and Human Environmental Sciences).

-- A 2.0 or higher grade point average for all college-level courses attempted, all courses attempted at The University of Alabama and all courses attempted in the major field of study.
+- A 2.0 or higher GPA for all college-level courses attempted, all courses attempted at The University of Alabama and all courses attempted in the major field of study.

-- At least 30 semester credit hours earned through The University of Alabama (UA) in the College of Human Environmental Sciences.
+- A minimum of 30 credit hours earned in residency at The University of Alabama in disciplines offered by the College of Human Environmental Sciences.

 History and Objectives